-A sister to the famous Hemingway haunt in Key West, this breezy spot is less gritty than the original and a little more focused on food than drink (although you will find a full menu of tasty tropical concoctions here as well).
+A sister to the famous Hemingway haunt in Key West, this breezy spot is less gritty than the original and a little more focused on food than drink (although you will find a full menu of tasty tropical libations here as well).
 It's right on the beach, in the Bilmar Beach Resort, and the location affords diners amazing views.
-On particularly stunning beach days, you'll want to make reservations.
+On particularly stunning beach days you'll want to make reservations.
 Try to get seated on the sizable wooden deck that overlooks Treasure Island's massive beach.
-As you might imagine, seafood is big here, and the menu includes heaping portions of such favorites as lobster mac-and-cheese and gulf-caught shrimp.
+As you might imagine, seafood is big here, and the menu includes heaping portions of such favorites as lobster mac-and-cheese and Gulf-caught shrimp.
 The salads are also a huge hit.
+Sports enthusiasts can ask the bartender to tune one of their many TVs to their favorite game.
 If you come on a Sunday evening, look a little bit to the south, where a weekly drum circle turns into a huge beach bash come sunset.